ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code/package-layout.md

 [[platform.java11.dependency]]
 # Absolute or relative path of the JAR file.
 path = "<path-to-jar-file-1>"
-# An optional comma-separated list of Ballerina module names (to restrict the usage of this JAR)
+# An optional comma-separated list of Ballerina module names (to restrict the usage of this JAR).
 modules = ["<ballerina-module-1>"]
 ```